roonie007/axiod/README.md

     password: 's00pers3cret'
   }

+  // `responseType` indicates the type of data that the server will respond with
+  // options are: 'arraybuffer', 'json', 'text', 'stream'
+  // browser only: 'blob'
+  // Check __tests__/response-type.ts for some examples
+  responseType: 'json', // default

   // `validateStatus` defines whether to resolve or reject the promise for a given
   // HTTP response status code.
 If `validateStatus` returns `true` (or is set to `null`
   // or `undefined`), the promise will be resolved; otherwise, the promise will be